 In December 2012, YouTube relaunched its design and layout similar to the mobile and tablet app versions of the site

 In addition, Gangnam Style became the first YouTube video to surpass one billion views in 2012

 2013: Shooting took place at YouTube headquarters in San Bruno on April 3, in which three persons were injured, and a fourth person had died

 - Share Video by Non-Member: Non-members can also share videos by clicking on the share video link.
-Once a user clicks on the link, a box appears under the video where user can write e-mail addresses and a short description or message.
-Then, the user need to clicks on send message and sends an e-mail to list of contacts with a link to video.
+Once a user clicks on the link, a box appears under the video where the user can write e-mail addresses and a short description or message.
+Then, the user needs to click on send a message and sends an e-mail to a list of contacts with a link to the video.

 - Video Toolbox: This section is where users can learn tips and tricks for video production.
 Several videos are available to users regarding lighting, video editing, camera angles, sound production, and special effects, and viewers do not have to be a YouTube member to view content here.

 - TestTube: YouTube’s new applications for beta testing before rolling them out to the entire site.
 Some of TestTube’s applications include:

 - Active sharing: Shows other YouTubers what a user is watching